 As mentioned earlier, if you take such a distribution, the company is required by law to withhold a flat 20% for the IRS ... even if you simply plan to roll over the money into an IRA.
 Even if you complete the rollover within the 60 days required by law, the IRS will still hold onto the 20% until you file a tax return for the year and demand a refund.
 Worse yet, how can you roll over 100% of the lump sum if the IRS is holding onto 20% of it?
 Failure to come up with the extra money for the IRA would mean that amount would be considered a taxable distribution--triggering an immediate tax bill, maybe penalties and certainly forever reducing the amount in your IRA tax shelter.

 Fortunately, there's an easy way around that miserable outcome.
 Simply ask your employer to send the money directly to a rollover IRA.
 As long as the check is made out to your IRA and not to you personally, there's no withholding.

 Even if you intend to spend some of the money right away, your best bet is still to ask your employer to make the direct IRA transfer.
 Then, when you withdraw funds from the IRA, it's up to you whether there will be withholding.

 SEE ALSO: 10 Most Tax-Friendly States for Retirees

 The RMD Workaround

-Retirees taking required minimum distributions from their traditional IRAs may have an extra option for meeting the pay-as-you-go demand.
+Required minimum distributions (RMDs) are not required in 2020 (again, because of the coronavirus).
+However, retirees taking RMDs from their traditional IRAs in other years may have an extra option for meeting the pay-as-you-go demand.

 If you don't need the required distribution to live on during the year, wait until December to take the money.
 And, ask your IRA sponsor to hold back a big chunk of it for the IRS--enough to cover your estimated tax on both the RMD and your other taxable income as well.